orbitalchicken/Roadmap/Triaged.md

 	mate: https://github.com/mate-desktop/caja/issues/569
 	libmad0 is illegal in the U.S. and Japan --> No it's not (https://gstreamer.freedesktop.org/data/doc/gstreamer/head/faq/html/chapter-legal.html)
 	installing HP Linux Printing Service HPLIP.
 It wants a library item libtool, which is already installed (I did sudo apt-get install libtool to verify).
 The HPLIP site is http://hplipopensource.com/hplip-web/index.html --> already packaged and installed by default in Mint 18.
+	kde: ufw-kde does not work (in 17.x works) --> the gtk frontend is provided as default
+	kde: please remove anything remotely related to akonadi.
+It is an abomination.
+	kde: tray:  Very big icons and text tip fonts.
+If you add a pager to maneuver multiple desktops, for example, the remaining space available for the task manager itself becomes limited, almost half of the total screen width (height can be modified if needed).

 Outside of the scope
 --------------------
 	xplayer + marco: while in full screen mode does not play video smoothly (use compton + mpv for better performance) mate clock applet: font and color is not customizable
+	kde: can you include kolor-manager?

 Can't reproduce
 ---------------